-- 1.6 All members of the Authority shall retire from office, and the newly appointed members shall come into office on 1st June of each year. - 1.7 A retiring member of the joint board may be re-appointed for a further term of office if at the time of their re-appointment they are otherwise qualified to be so appointed.
+- 1.6 All members of the Authority shall retire from office, and the newly appointed members shall come into office following the first meeting in June of each year. - 1.7 A retiring member of the joint board may be re-appointed for a further term of office if at the time of their re-appointment they are otherwise qualified to be so appointed.